 Summary of WordPress Advantages and Disadvantages

-When comparing WordPress advantages and disadvantages, don’t focus only on the scare stories.
-It’s popular for a reason: because it works well and adds value.
+When comparing WordPress’s advantages and disadvantages, don’t focus only on the scare stories.
+WordPress is popular for a reason: because it works well and adds value.
 The developers who complain aren’t willing to have honest conversations about real business value.

 Regardless of what it’s running on, operate your website based on well-established best practices in software development.
 Use development operations (DevOps) and web operations (WebOps) principles to avoid a ton of problems.